GSA/digitalgov.gov/content/post/2014-11-04-a-picture-is-worth-a-thousand-tokens-part-ii.md

 date: 2014-11-04 10:00:48 -0400
 title: 'A Picture Is Worth a Thousand Tokens\: Part II'
 summary: 'In the first part of A Picture Is Worth a Thousand Tokens, I explained why we built a social media-driven image search engine, and specifically how we used Elasticsearch to build its first iteration.
-In this week’spost, I&rsquo;ll take a deep dive into how we worked to improve relevancy, recall, and the searcher’sexperience'
+In this week’s post, I&rsquo;ll take a deep dive into how we worked to improve relevancy, recall, and the searcher’s experience'
 authors: [loren-siebert]
 categories:
   - Content